Find out about the winners of the 2017 grant round:

 The use of prescribed medicines is the main predictor of polypharmacy but there are increasing concerns about self-medication with over-the-counter, herbal and other medicines (e.g. those bought over the internet) that have not been prescribed.
 The adverse consequences of polypharmacy associated with these non-prescribed medicines may be even greater for older, frail adults who are already on numerous prescribed medicines and may be experiencing cognitive and functional impairments and other geriatric syndromes.

-The proposed project will systematically review current evidence (qualitative and quantitative literature) to understand and describe the burden of non-prescribed medicines use among older adults.
-The project will also involve data analyses of population level data to explore factors and patterns associated with non‐prescribed medicines use and variables such as sociodemographic, disease and health status and health service use.
+The project will involve systematic review of current evidence, data analyses of population level data to explore factors and patterns associated with non‐prescribed medicines use and variables such as sociodemographic, disease and health status and health service use.
 The findings will provide evidence for clinicians and policymakers and help to develop strategies that go beyond review of prescribed medicines.

 Dr Venkat Reddy MB BS, MRCP & Dr Maria Jose Leandro MD, PhD